 Ask any dog owner: Otherwise friendly canines will often allow a female stranger to pet them, but retreat from unfamiliar men.
 Why do dogs naturally fear men?

 Dogs may be man’s best friend, but they sure have a strong preference for women.
-We’ve all heard that dogs can sense fear — but does their canine insight reveal other, deeper things about us?
+We’ve all heard that dogs can sense fear, but does their canine insight reveal deeper things about us?
 Ask any dog owner — otherwise friendly canines will often allow a female stranger to pet them, but retreat from unfamiliar men.
 So what is it about men and dogs?
 The reason for dogs’ apparent aversion to some men is almost certainly fear.
-The question isn’t so much can dogs sense fear, but why do dogs fear men?
+So why do some dogs fear men?

-First off, let’s stress-test the premise.
+First, let’s stress-test the premise.
 Kennel owners and veterinarians are known to hire female assistants, for instance, because of anecdotal evidence that dogs are more comfortable around strange women than men.
 Does this make sense?
 Yes, actually.
-In 1986, researchers tested this theory with a small sample of 20 dogs and found that, while female dogs did not seem to mind strangers of either gender, “male dogs were much less likely to approach and make body contact with the unfamiliar man.”
+In 1986, researchers tested this theory with a small sample of 20 dogs and found that although female dogs didn’t seem to mind strangers of either gender, “male dogs were much less likely to approach and make body contact with the unfamiliar man.”

 “We’ve always speculated that it had something to do with the way men walked, or their bigger chests, larger jaws, or deeper voices,” writes Patricia McConnell, a Certified Applied Animal Behaviorist.
 “But we’ve never really known for sure what it was.”